-The Wing Commander Saga team is happy to present you with the revised version of the original feature trailer.
-This version was originally scheduled for...
+We are pleased to release a revised version of the original feature trailer.
+This is the version that was originally scheduled for release in early March...

 It is a time of desperation and despair.
 Still reeling from the ghastly toll of the Battle of Terra, humanity finds itself pushed closer and closer to the brink of extinction at the hands and claws of the savage Kilrathi Empire.
 The Confederation is trapped in a seemingly endless cycle of defeats, and hope is slipping away.
 Already, the Kilrathi are making their final preparations to finish off humanity once and for all.
 The end, it seems, is near.

 In this setting, human drama is at its most extreme intensity.
 Hope, fear, desperation, courage, camaraderie, and loss are part of the daily struggle for the people who refuse to stop fighting, even in the face of seemingly inevitable defeat.
 This is humanity's greatest struggle, its defining moment.
 This is the Wing Commander Saga.

 The computer game which supplies the background world in which Wing Commander Saga is set is the all-time bestseller.
 We believe that familiarity with either one of the games (Wing Commander 1-4) or one of the novels (preferably End Run, Fleet Action, The Heart of the Tiger) will intensify enjoyment of the Wing Commander Saga.